BeppoSAX-WFC catalog of fast X-ray transients: Catalog

 A synopsis of Table~\ref{table1} is the following.
 149 transient events are listed of which 64 have not been published before.
-100 events are from GRBs \citep[of which 23 unpublished; c.f.][]{vetere2007}.
-70 are without GRBM counterpart (21 GRBs and 49 stellar flares).
-11 events are from supergiant fast X-ray transients (SFXTs) or other high-mass X-ray binaries (HMXBs) and 38 from flaring stars.
+100 events are associated with GRBs \citep[of which 23 unpublished; c.f.][]{vetere2007}.
+70 are without GRBM counterpart (49 stellar flares and 21 others).
+11 stellar flares are associated with supergiant fast X-ray transients (SFXTs) or other high-mass X-ray binaries (HMXBs) and 38 from flaring stars.
 Nine sources (2 SFXTs, 7 stars) are repeating between 1 and 6 times.
-The total number of unique sources in the table is 127, out of which 22 are stars (including 5 RS CVns, 3 BY Dra variables, 3 T Tau stars and 2 G-type stars), 4 SFXTs, 1 HMXBs and 100 GRBs/XRFs.
-18 events have tentatively been identified as GRBs, but without the detection of a gamma-ray signal by the GRBM, BATSE or any other instrument.
+The total number of unique sources in the table is 127, out of which 22 are stars (including 5 RS CVns, 3 BY Dra variables, 3 T Tau stars and 2 G-type stars), 4 SFXTs, 1 HMXB and 100 GRBs/XRFs.
+18 events have tentatively been identified as GRBs, but without the detection of a gamma-ray signal by the GRBM, BATSE or any other instrument, thus falling under the XRF class.
+Two of these (020410 and 020427) have detected afterglows which makes their association to GRBs more probable than the remaining 16 cases.
+Those 16 cases have been labeled 'FXT' in the last column of Tables~\ref{table1} and \ref{table2}, and in Fig.~\ref{figlc2}.

 Figure~\ref{fig2} shows a Galactic map of all 149 transients.
-The distribution is not isotropic as it reflects the non-isotropic coverage of WFC observations, see Figure 1.
+The distribution reflects the non-isotropic coverage of WFC observations, see Figure 1.

 Figure~\ref{figlc1} shows the light curves of 49 transient events that can be attributed to stars and X-ray binaries.
 All data are shown of subsequent observations that continuously pointed at the source.
 Usually this concerns one OP, but occasionally this concerns up to 5 OPs.
 For all data we applied the standard allowed star tracker configurations.
-Furthermore, we included in this data set those data where the source radiation traverses at least 150 km above the earth horizon.
-During some of these data, the earth may obscure other parts of the field of view.
-For the light curve of event 010315 (GT Mus), a further constraint was applied where the earth was required to be completely out of the field of view, as in this particular case the standard star tracker configuration was unacceptable when the earth was in the field view (the flux of GT Mus would drop to zero during these times).
+Furthermore, we included in this data set those data where the source radiation traverses at least 150 km above the Earth horizon.
+During some of these data, the Earth may obscure other parts of the field of view.
+For the light curve of event 010315 (GT Mus), a further constraint was applied where the Earth was required to be completely out of the field of view, as in this particular case the standard star tracker configuration was unacceptable when the Earth was in the field view (the flux of GT Mus would drop to zero during these times).